 - Vacuum your home often (using a machine with a HEPA filter)

-Because hay fever is so common, there are plenty of medications available to treat its symptoms.
-If high pollen counts are in the forecast, start giving your child allergy medications before symptoms begin.
+Because hay fever is common, there are many medications available to treat its symptoms.
+If high pollen counts are in the forecast, ask your physician if you should start giving your child allergy medications before symptoms begin.
 Medications to treat hay fever symptoms include:

 - Antihistamines, such as Benadryl or Claritin